-While they seem really cool and appealing to anyone who hates wrestling with tent poles, those new-fangled Pop Up tents suck.
+But, while pop-up tents seem really cool and practical, they absolutely suck.
 Don’t believe me?
 Here are 9 reasons NOT to buy a Pop Up tent!

-Or, for those silly Americans still using the imperial system, that is 27 inches across!
+Or, for those still using the imperial system, that is 27 inches across!

-Pop Up tents vary in size when folded, but most of them are really wide.
-They fold up into what looks like a giant disk.
+Pop Up tents vary in size when folded, but most of them are around this size when folded.
+They basically look like a giant disk when folded.

 I once had Couchsurfing guests come visit and they were carrying a Pop Up tent with them.
 The huge thing was really difficult for them to carry.
-A gust of wind came up and started blowing on the giant disk.
+It was really windy and a gust of wind almost blew the tent out of their arms.
 I had a vision of them flying away with the Pop Up tent in their arms!

 As one UK camper had to say of his experience using a Pop Up tent,